rafaelaqfc/Final-Project-SQL/README.md

 ## Challenges
 One of the first challengess I encountered in this assignment was related to the .csv file which has to be imported to my workbench.
 After a while, the solution was to convert to a .csvUTF-8 file to be properly imported in my workbench, because this second one is delimetted by commas.

 The second challengee was related to the short time to do the analyze of the database: I spent most of my time trying to undertand the type of the file before importing the spreadsheets and, after that, in the cleaning.
 Also, some NULL values were hidden and I could only see them through joining tables, for example, when I thought that I was done the cleaning.
 Therefore, it looks like the cleaning almost never ends!
+So, patience is a virtude here because changes are never good enough.
+In order to find a quality data, the approach must be open to possible changes and iterations along the way.
+Also, I noticed there is some hierarchy in the data to be understood, but I couldn't find the time to do it yet.

 Random data and it looked like that didn't have any semantic content at all